 It is faith that guides us at every stage of our inner journey.
 In the early part of our prayer journey we are assisted by our imagination, memory and our ability to reason.
-When we open our minds and hearts to contemplation, these necessarily fail us and we must learn to walk by pure faith.
-We are conscious of ourselves being moved and inspired, but we do not directly experience God as the one moving and inspiring us.
+When we open our minds and hearts to contemplation, these necessarily fail us and we must learn to walk by faith.
+We are conscious of ourselves being moved and inspired.
 We are conscious of surrendering ourselves in love, but God remains beyond the direct grasp of our human faculties.
-Our loving occurs in the 'darkness' of faith
+Our loving occurs in the 'darkness' of faith.

-John of the Cross prays:
+John of the Cross prays (Spiritual Canticle, Stanzas 10-12):